mcmah309/bloc_subject/packages/bloc_subject_provider/README.md

 # bloc_subject_provider

-Adds a riverpod provider for `BlocSubject`
+Reactive event based state management.
+Implementation of the Bloc pattern as an rxdart subject (`BlocSubject`) and a riverpod provider for the new subject (`BlocSubjectProvider`).